CEA-LIST/CinguParam/estimate_xml/README.md

+# Tools:

+* checkSecu
+* sortAttack

+These tools makes use of the xml database contained in the directory runtime/fhe_fv/xml.

 ## checkSecu

 Goal: It serves to check estimated security level of parameters contained in xml files.
 Security is estimated against primal_uSVP, dual_scale, primal_decode attacks.
 It is used to check generated parameters are still secure.